basavarajubk666/C.net/README.md

 Each program can be run independently by selecting the corresponding program number when prompted.

+Run The csharp.exe File
+To Edit Use csharp.cs

 ## Author

 - Name: Basavaraju B J